 What is the legal status of my investment?

-What happens to my investment if the borrowers are unable to repay monies to the Bond Issuer?
+What happens to my investment if the families and businesses are unable to pay monies to the bond issuer?

-What are the risks if I invest in Solar Companies who provide loans to households in Sub Saharan Africa?
+What are the risks if I invest in Companies who provide loans to households & businesses in Sub Saharan Africa?

 Due to political regime change and/or other economic factors, emerging market countries may present a higher potential for the outbreak of conflict or other types of social instability.
-The displacement of local populations as a result of war or unrest may affect their ability to repay loans to Bond Issuers.
+The displacement of local populations as a result of war or unrest may affect their ability to continue regular payments to Bond Issuers.

 Further information regarding all identifiable risks